gustavodalves/gustavodalves/README.md

 ## Hi there!

 I am in the 8th stage of computer science, currently working with Junior Full-Stack Web Developer.
-I work with javascript and typescript and in my spare time i study iOS development and software engineering.
+I work with TypeScript.
+In my spare time i study iOS development and software engineering.

 ## Working with: